The Not-About-You About Page Formula

 7. Conclude with a VERY CLEAR call-to-action to view your Services page or get in touch with you.

-Here’s a second example of an About page that follows a similar formula, but with more emphasis on ‘this is why we’re the shit.’
+Here’s a another example of an About page that follows a similar formula, but with more emphasis on ‘this is why we’re the shit.’
 It packs more punch than the “not-about-you About page” of Whit’s website, but it still shows how you can write a bit less while including more of the reader’s story.
 The full portfolio piece is right here.

 And here’s an example of an About page with all the things on it, for contrast.
 The full portfolio piece is right here.